Alestainer/advent-of-habit/README.md

 ## Installation

-### Option 1: Direct Download (Recommended)
+### Option 1: Run from Repository (Recommended)
-1. Download the latest release from the [Releases](../../releases) page
+1. Clone or download this repository
-2. Move `Advent of Habit.app` to your Applications folder
+2. Navigate to the `dist` folder
-3. Double-click to launch
+3. Double-click `Advent of Habit.app`
-4. On first launch, enter up to 3 habits you want to track
-5. Optional: Add to Login Items to start automatically
+4. Optional: Move to Applications folder and add to Login Items

 ### Option 2: Build from Source
 1. Ensure you have Python 3.8+ installed